 First things first, the size of the subwoofer affects its bass, but at the same time, you have to look out for the space you have in your studio.
-Most of the time home studios are small and compact, and since they have a lot of equipment, you just cannot get a big speaker or subwoofer.
+Most of the time, home studios are small and compact, and since they have a lot of equipment, you just cannot get a big speaker or subwoofer.
 Thus, a compromise between the size and quality of bass has to be made.
 The larger the subwoofer, the deeper and louder, will be the bass.
 Subwoofers usually come in different sizes ranging from 8 inches to 18 inches.
-The larger subwoofer you can fit into your home studio the better.
+The larger subwoofer you can fit into your home studio, the better.

 You might also need good sound-isolation, so take a look on how to soundproof your room.

 One of the most important aspects of a subwoofer is its technical specifications.
 For newbies, these specifications can get tricky sometimes, but don’t worry, with time and experience you will get there.
-The most important technicalities of buying a subwoofer are:
+The most essential technicalities of buying a subwoofer are: